SujalMeghwal/SujalMeghwal/README.md

 ---

 ### 🔥 My Commitment:
 After 2 years across different domains in cyber, I’ve gone all-in on offense.
 I love the offensive side because stacking deep skills across many fields beats mastering just one.
-My tools and exploits are written strictly in Python 3, C, C++, and Assembly — no wrappers, no shortcuts — just raw system control built to exploit, understand
+My tools and exploits are going to written in Python 3, C, C++, and Assembly.

-I already hold solid practical skills in **OWASP Top 10 exploitation** and **web application attacks**, and I’m expanding into **advanced Windows and Linux internals**, focused on stealth, persistence, and evasion.
-My goal is not just access — it’s **undetectable control**.
+I already hold solid practical skills in **OWASP Top 10 exploitation** and **web application attacks**, and I’m expanding into Cloud, Ai/LLM, Docker, Kubernetes, **advanced Windows and Linux internals**, and trying to be focused on stealth, persistence, and evasion.

 ---